 Ignorance is the enemy here.
 Where bees are concerned, the big drawback is stinging.
 People imagine giant swarms of bees attacking children, mistaken Africanized colonies killing people etc.

 You must have a knowledgeable grasp of how a hive behaves, why swarms are not threatening because they aren’t protecting a home, and a well-informed knowledge of beekeeping in general.

 Showing examples of beekeeping working successfully in similar situations is a great tool.
 This can give your area a plan to mimic.

 Get a passionate, experienced beekeeper on board

-Chances are, if you’re fighting for beekeeping to be allowed in your area, you don’t in-fact own a hive.
+Chances are, if you’re fighting for beekeeping to be allowed in your area, you don’t own a hive.
 Find someone who can lend their experience to the situation.
-This gives your argument credibility.
+This gives your argument more credibility.

-Narrow in on the person responsible for making changes
+Hone in on the person responsible for making changes

 Often these sorts of things are blandly put in front of a board.
 The advocates are strangers, they’re allowed to speak for their 20 minute session, give their case, and then a decision is made.
 There’s not a lot of personal connection being made.